mike99mac/minimy-mike99mac/README.md

 ### Install SSH server and other software

-The ssh server is not installed by default on Ubuntu desktop (which is curious).
+The secure shell (SSH) server is not installed by default on Ubuntu desktop (which is curious).
 Install it so you can access your system remotely.

-To do so, perform the following steps.
+To do so, perform the following steps:

 - Open a terminal session by right-clicking the mouse anywhere on the desktop and choosing **Open in Terminal**.
-You should see a window pop up.
+You should see a console window open.
 - From that window, install the ``openssh-server`` package, with the following command.
 You will be prompted for your password.

     **``$ sudo apt-get install -y openssh-server ``**

     ``[sudo] password for pi:``

-- After it installs sshd should be running.
+- After it installs **``sshd``** should be running.
 Verify with the following command:

     **``$ service sshd status``**